- Solar advice hub

 It’s worth choosing a high-quality lithium-ion battery if you want to make the most of your investment in a solar panel system to save the most money and carbon emissions.

-Ultimately, it’s no good generating enough electricity to save hundreds of pounds and a tonne of CO2 per year if your battery isn’t able to hold onto the energy effectively – and if you need to replace it every few years.
+Ultimately, it’s no good generating enough electricity to save hundreds of pounds per year if your battery isn’t able to hold onto the energy effectively – and if you need to replace it every few years.

 With a more upmarket model, you can use smart battery controls to make the most of your smart export tariff and save the most money possible each year.